 Additionally, the Office of Career Services is available to work with any Ohio University student or alumnus and offers a variety of services and resources.
-The Office of Career Services is working in partnership with ODS to be prepared to help students with a disability through the career selection and job search process.
+The Office of Career Services is working in partnership with SAS to be prepared to help students with a disability through the career selection and job search process.
 To find out more about the services available, be sure to take a look at the Career Services webpage.

 As a student with a disability, you may be eligible for academic accommodations at any graduate or professional school which receives Federal funding or facilitates Federal Financial Aid.
-Once you have made the decision to attend a particular program, be sure to register with the university's Office of Disability Services.
+Once you have made the decision to attend a particular program, be sure to register with the university's Student Accessibility Services.
 Much like your experience at Ohio University, you could expect to submit documentation of your disability and meet one on one with a counselor to determine reasonable academic accommodations at the graduate or professional level.

 Most graduate or professional schools will require some type of entrance exam.
 Many licensed professions also use a standardized exam to test for basic competencies within the profession.
 If you will be registering to take such an exam, you may be eligible for testing accommodations depending upon the nature of your disability.
-The determination of such accommodations is not made by ODS, however your assigned representative may be able to assist in the application process.
+The determination of such accommodations is not made by SAS, however your assigned representative may be able to assist in the application process.
 You are encouraged to start the process early as it may take up to, or longer than, eight weeks for a decision to be made.
 Individual licensing boards or organizations typically administer the licensing exams and can be contacted directly for information on test accommodations.

 For more information about common entrance exams follow these links:

 - Graduate Management Admission Test (GMAT)